alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 [underengineering](https://pinchito.es/2022/building-bridges) is as bad as overengineering, and should be just as infamous.

-## 🧑‍💻 Software Developer Tools
+## 🧑‍💻 Software Developer Toolset

 In the software development realm we are blessed with a multitude of great tools, thanks to the great developers before us that created them.
-There are many code-specific tools: compilers, code checkers (or linters), continuous integration.
+There are many code-specific utilities: compilers, code checkers (or linters), continuous integration.
-Learning to use these tools is essential for a good dev.
+Learning to use this machinery is essential for a good dev.
-Luckily the best tools tend to be free software (open source), and this means that we don't have to pay for them.
+Luckily the best in class tend to be free software (open source), so in practice they are freely available.

-One of the most important tools is the source code manager, a space that of late has been dominated by [`git`](https://git-scm.com/docs/user-manual).
+One of the most important arrows in our quiver is the source code manager, a space that has been dominated of late by [`git`](https://git-scm.com/docs/user-manual).
 Created by Linus Torvalds,
 one of the greatest developers of our time,
 `git` stores changes as "commits" or incremental modifications.
-Care of our toolset in this case includes having a clean `git` history, and clean branches.
+Care of our working space in this case includes having a clean `git` history, and clean branches.
 A messy piling of commits and branches is always a symptom of careless or incompetent developers.
 One of my pet peeves is to always stash commits together every time they are merged (as pull requests or merge requests),